rockstor/rockstor-doc/syncthing_howto.rst

 (but recommended) another Share on which you store its configurations files.
-This makes a total of 3 shares, one for the Rock-on system itself ie :ref:`rockons_root` that may well already have been made and an additional 1 or 2 shares depending on whether you wish to split your syncthing config from its data, this is highly recommended though.
+This makes a total of 3 shares, one for the Rock-on system itself ie :ref:`rockons_root` that may well already have been made and an additional 1 or 2 shares depending on whether you wish to split your Syncthing config from its data;
+this is highly recommended though.

 .. image:: syncthing_install.png